 - The mid-year conference is an optional performance session.
 All employees are encouraged to submit a mid-year status report to their supervisors. - The mid-year conference is compulsory for newly joined employees and provisional employees with unsatisfactory performance in the previous review.

-• Furthermore, part-time faculty members sit for an overall semester performance session.
+• Furthermore, part-time faculty members are evaluated for overall semester performance sessions.

 c.
 Performance Summary (final conference)